ChayeNovak/codesnippets/README.md

 # codesnippets
-Repository of useful code snippets and templates that I've made/enhanced and could be useful for future projects
+Repository of useful code snippets and templates that I've created/enhanced and that could be useful for future projects.